Bart van der Leck (1876-1958)

 Ceramics

-He sometimes made several versions of a design, but he experimented/varied with lines and areas of color so much that there are no exactly the same tiles, plates or vases.
+He sometimes made several versions of a design, but he experimented/varied with lines and areas of color in such a way, that there are no exactly the same tiles, plates or vases.
 They are unique works of art of which only the approved copies were provided with his signature B vd L.

-Decorative tile, glazed terracotta with abstract decoration of a goat lamb, 1940s
+Decorative tile, glazed terracotta with abstract decoration: Young goat, 1940s

 12.3 x 12.3 cm.